jaymarnz/clocky/README.md

 If you want to make changes (such as update the default location so you can use it without Geolocation) or run from your own server or localhost, copy `src/*` to a webserver location and open `index.html` in your browser.

 ## GeoLocation
-To use the browser's GeoLocation then the page must be served from a secure context (eg. localhost or https).
+To use the browser's GeoLocation the index.html page must be served from a secure context (eg. localhost or https).

 If GeoLocation fails it defaults to the default location in `src/config.js`.
 Updating the default location in `src/config.js` is only necessary if you host it yourself in an unsecure context.
-It also isn't needed if you you use https://jaymarnz.dev/clocky
+It also isn't needed if you use https://jaymarnz.dev/clocky

 ## Kiosk Mode (Android)
 In some browsers you can make the page full-screen (eliminates the web address and other headers so it's just the web page).
 I recommend using it this way.